ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 0.7.0
+### Release 0.8.0

-- changed the object JSON format

-- serialized Ruby Objects can now be deserialized

-- improved performance testing
+- Auto creation of data classes when unmarshalling Objects if the Class is not defined

 ## <a name="description">Description</a>